iSkraProjects/Joomla5-Cassiopeia-Off-Canvas/README.md

 ![image](https://github.com/user-attachments/assets/ad30d3a4-1ce8-4429-b636-33e7fae3a969)

 The menu is created to trigger the burger menu after 992px of max-width and it displays a burger menu alongside with the "Menu" text.
 Below 420px of width, the text is hidden using a simple css class.
-If you have the width, you can remove the lines 11 to 22 from the css file.
+If you have the width, you can remove the lines 11 to 22 from the css file so to keep the text.
+Also i enlarge the icon below 420px.
+If you don't want that, just remove the line number 7.

 I hope this helps you.